 For full, up-to-date details of the service's capabilities, see the Component Repository.

 Main file formats supported:

 Each IdentitySync job runs a dataflow.
 The building blocks of the dataflow are dedicated components.
 A component is a pre-configured unit that is used to perform a specific data integration operation.
 The components include readers, writers, transformers and lookups.
 Each component is responsible for performing a single task, such as:

 - Extracting accounts from Gigya based on specific parameters

 - Creating a CSV file

 Steps are the building blocks of the dataflow.
-Each step is a call to a script that performs a specific task, such as extracting accounts from Gigya, or compressing a file in GZIP format.
-The step calls the script with specific parameters, and the output is passed on to the next step in the dataflow for further processing.
-For example, "datasource.read.gigya.account" is a script that searches the Gigya account database and returns all accounts that match specific parameters (an SQL-like search query).
-This script will typically be called in the first step in a dataflow that exports accounts from Gigya to a partner platform.
+Each step is a call to a component that performs a specific task, such as extracting accounts from Gigya, or compressing a file in GZIP format.
+The step output is passed on to the next step in the dataflow for further processing.
 Each step includes the following attributes:

-- type: the ID of the IdentitySync script used in this step (see Component Repository) (e.g., "datasource.read.gigya.account").
+- type: the component used in this step (see Component Repository) (e.g., "datasource.read.gigya.account").